apache/incubator-kie-tools/drools-wb-webapp/Readme.md

 NOTE
 ----
 Be sure you increased your inotify limit before start the project.
-See [here](https://github.com/kiegroup/droolsjbpm-build-bootstrap/blob/master/README.md#linux-inotify) for more detail".
+See [here](https://github.com/kiegroup/kie-wb-common/tree/master/kie-wb-common-stunner#ide-environment-setup) for more detail.